es-tooling/module-replacements/README.md

 ## Manifests

-The manifests can be used via the `module-replacements` NPM package.
+The manifests can be used via the `module-replacements` npm package.

 We provide three manifests: